sigmdel/lazmacropad/README.md

 $ sudo updatedb
 ```

+The directory in which are stored system libaries are stored is not necessary called `/usr/lib/x85_64-linux-gnu` so adust the above in accordance with the output obtained from the `locate` command.

-> Note: it appears some have been installing the development package `libxtst-dev` in a bid to add the missing symbolic link, but there is no need for that.
-Also, it was not necessary to install the symbolic link in Mint 21.
+It appears some have been installing the development package `libxtst-dev` in a bid to add the missing symbolic link, but there is no need for that.

+#### 3.1.2. `xKeyInput.pas` Bug Fix

 Chances are the program will work.
 Unfortunately, in some older distributions, an unending sequence of key down events could be generated when a macro is pasted.
 Those virtual events will continue until a key on the physical keyboard is pressed.
-As it happens, Mint 20.1 released in January 2021 (an LTS version valid until 2025) is one those *older* distributions.
+As it happens, Mint 20.1 released in January 2021 (an LTS version valid until 2025) and Mint 21 only recently release are among those *older* distributions.
 The solution to that problem is to change the type of the `is_press` argument in the `XTestFakeKeyEvent` function to `Boolean32` instead of `Boolean`.
 The function is in the file `$(lazarus)/components/mouseandkeyinput/xkeyinput.pas`.
 The problem and solution were provided by bytesbites in an August 16, 2016 [forum post](https://forum.lazarus.freepascal.org/index.php/topic,33719.msg218852.html#msg218852).
 See issues [27819](https://gitlab.com/freepascal.org/lazarus/lazarus/-/issues/27819) and [39964](https://gitlab.com/freepascal.org/lazarus/lazarus/-/issues/39964) in the Lazarus Gitlab repository.

+#### 3.1.3.
+Compiler Versions and Linux Widgetsets

+The program was developed in Linux Mint 20.1 Mate using Lazarus 2.3.0 (rev main-2_3-1602-gdb285860e3) FPC 3.3.1 x86_64-linux-gtk2.
+The resulting binary runs without limitations in Linux Mint 20.1 and Mint 21.

+The source code was also compiled in Mint 21 using a slightly more recent, trunk version, of the compiler: Lazarus 2.3.0 (rev main-2_3-2735-g4628b33d4a) FPC 3.3.1 x86_64-linux-qt5.
+Note that the Qt5 widgetset was used instead of the "default" GTK2 widgetset.
+This required installing `libqt5pas1_2.10xxxx` and `libqt5pas-dev_2.10xxxx` libraries by David Bannon (Davo aka dbannon on the Lazarus forum) from his [Github repository](https://github.com/davidbannon/libqt5pas) instead of the `libqt5pas` and `libqt5pas-dev` from the Debian repository.
+The program compiled for that widgetset does work when using Ctrl+V as the paste shortcut, but pasting macros with the Shift+Insert shortcut fails.
+Consequently, until a solution is found, a Qt5 version of the program will not be released.

 ### 3.2.
 Windows Requirements

-The source was compiled in Lazarus (version 2.2.4 / Free Pascal compiler 3.2.2) on a Windows 10 desktop and tested on the same machine.
-Currently, not all issues with the Windows version have been resolved.
+The source was compiled and tested with two versions of Lazarus in Windows 10:

-No additional libraries are required in Windows.
+- stable: Lazarus 2.2.4 (rev lazarus_2_2_4) FPC 3.2.2 i386-win32-win32/win64
+- trunk: Lazarus 2.3.0 (rev main-2_3-2734-g2f18817fd8) FPC 3.3.1 i386-win32-win32/win64

+There are cosmetic problems with the macro definition screen with the binary generated with the stable version of the compiler.
+The maximum column width of the first column is not respected.
+While there is a work around, it is not included in the source code because that bug has been removed in the trunk version of the compiler.
+Because it is a bit more difficult to install the trunk version of the compiler, Windows binaries compiled with the trunk version of the compiler are supplied in the [current release](https://github.com/sigmdel/lazmacropad/releases/latest).

 Note: The Windows version of the `Serial` unit does have a serial connection status variable.
 Consequently, there will be a log message about a lost connection when running in Windows.
+Furthermore, selection of the clipboard paste command used internally by the program is ignored in the Windows version.

 ## 4. Macros